DeHess/model-configurator/README.md

 Configure your Smart ;)

 To run:
--Pull the repo
+- Pull the repo
--Run in local webserver (VS-Code Liveserver Extension)
+- Run in local webserver (VS-Code Liveserver Extension)

 ![Description of Image](images/titlePicture.png)